primatephor/mash/docs/implementations/fs/FileCopyHarness.md

 # Parameter #
 Parameters for Copying:
-  * 'sourceFileName' = the name of the original file that should be copied.
-Not used if 'targetFileContent' is provided.
+  * `sourceFileName` = the name of the original file that should be copied.
+Not used if `targetFileContent` is provided.
-  * 'targetFileNameBaseDir' = the name of a directory that should be prepended to 'targetFileName'.
+  * `argetFileNameBaseDir` = the name of a directory that should be prepended to `targetFileName`.
 Optional.
-  * 'targetFileName' = the desired name of the newly created file.
+  * `targetFileName` = the desired name of the newly created file.
-  * 'targetFileContent' = the desired content that should be saved in the newly created file.
+  * `targetFileContent` = the desired content that should be saved in the newly created file.

 # Sample Usages #
 ## Case One ##